Horatio Nelson, 1st Viscount Nelson: Siege of Malta

-Nelson returned to Palermo in August, and in September, became the senior officer in the Mediterranean, after Lord John Jervis' successor, George Elphinstone, 1st Viscount Keith, left to chase the French and Spanish fleets into the Atlantic.
-Nelson spent most of 1799 at the Neapolitan court, but put to sea again in February 1800, after Lord Keith's return.
-Keith ordered Nelson to assist in the siege of Malta—of which the Royal Navy was conducting a tight blockade.
-On 18 February, —a survivor of the Battle of the Nile—was sighted and Nelson gave chase, capturing her after a short battle, and winning Keith's approval.
-Nelson and the Hamiltons sailed aboard the Foudroyant from Naples, on a brief cruise around Malta, in April 1800 and anchored at Marsa Sirocco.
+Nelson returned to Palermo in August, and in September became the senior officer in the Mediterranean after Lord John Jervis' successor, George Elphinstone, 1st Viscount Keith, left to chase the French and Spanish fleets into the Atlantic.
+Nelson spent most of 1799 at the Neapolitan court, but put to sea again in February 1800 after Lord Keith's return.
+Keith ordered Nelson to assist in the siege of Malta, where the Royal Navy was conducting a tight blockade.
+On 18 February, —a survivor of the Battle of the Nile—was sighted and Nelson gave chase, capturing her after a short battle and winning Keith's approval.
+Nelson and the Hamiltons sailed aboard Foudroyant from Naples on a brief cruise around Malta in April 1800 and anchored at Marsa Sirocco.
 Here Nelson and Emma lived together openly, and were hosted by Thomas Troubridge and Thomas Graham.
-It was during this time that Nelson and Lady Emma Hamilton's illegitimate daughter, Horatia Nelson, was likely conceived.
+It was during this time when Nelson and Lady Emma Hamilton's illegitimate daughter Horatia Nelson was likely conceived.

-Nelson had a difficult relationship with his superior officer; he was gaining a reputation for insubordination, having initially refused to send ships when Keith requested them, and on occasion, returning to Palermo without orders, pleading poor health.
-Keith's reports, and rumours of Nelson's close relationship with Emma Hamilton, were now circulating around London, and Lord Spencer wrote a pointed letter suggesting that he return home: You will be more likely to recover your health and strength in England than in any inactive situation at a foreign Court, however pleasing the respect and gratitude shown to you for your services may be.
+Nelson had a difficult relationship with his superior officer; he was gaining a reputation for insubordination, having initially refused to send ships when Keith requested them, and on occasion returning to Palermo without orders, pleading poor health.
+Keith's reports and rumours of Nelson's close relationship with Emma Hamilton were now circulating around London, and Lord Spencer wrote a pointed letter suggesting he return home.